kubernetes-hy/kubernetes-hy.github.io/data/part-2/5-monitoring.md

 The dashboards show already lots of interesting information about the cluster but we'd really like to know more about the apps we're running as well.
 Let's add [Loki](https://grafana.com/oss/loki/) so that we can see logs.

 To confirm that everything works we should have an application that'll output something to stdout.
-Let's run the Redis application from previously by applying [this](https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app5/manifests/statefulset.yaml).
+Let's run the Redis application from previously by applying [this](https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app5/manifests/statefulset.yaml) manifest.
 We can keep it running as it'll generate a good amount of log output for us.

 The [Loki-stack Chart](https://github.com/grafana/helm-charts/tree/main/charts/loki-stack) includes everything we need: